Were You Injured by a Tetanus Shot?

 Learn More about the Tetanus Vaccine

 The tetanus vaccine can help, and is usually administered to your child and also as a booster shot during adolescence and adulthood.
 It protects you from a disease-causing bacteria that can cause muscle spasms so severe that your experience broken bones or torn muscles.
-People who get the tetanus bacteria die at a rate of about 25%, with that rate increasing for children and newborns.
+People who get the tetanus bacteria die at a rate of about 25%, with that rate increase for children and newborns.

 There are several different tetanus shots.
 The DTaP shot comes in 5 doses when you are a child.
 Other children get DT.
 The booster shots, Tdap, and Td are administered during your adolescence and adulthood.
 You may also get a Tetanus Toxoid (TT) shot as a booster against tetanus after the age of 7.

 The tetanus vaccine has been known to cause mild side effects like pain at the site of the injection, tiredness, nausea, diarrhea, or sore joints.
-You can also experience a fever or headache.
+You can also experience a fever or a headache.
 Routine symptoms like these, however, are not enough for you to file a claim.

 It’s the more severe symptoms the tetanus shot sometimes causes that justify legal action.
 For example, some people go into anaphylactic shock after a tetanus shot.
 This can happen as fast as a few minutes after the shot to as long as a few hours after getting a tetanus shot.
 This condition includes extreme symptoms like difficulty breathing, wheezing, hives, weakness, and dizziness.
 It can also lead to death.

-Others may suffer Guillain Barre Syndrome, brachial neuritis (Parsonage Turner Syndrome), shoulder injuries, or other reactions which can be absolutely devastating.
+Others may suffer Guillain Barre Syndrome, brachial neuritis (Parsonage-Turner Syndrome), shoulder injuries, or other reactions which can be absolutely devastating.

 Is There Anyone Who Shouldn’t Get a Tetanus Shot?